Shantanu2003/Capstone-Project---Group-30/README.md

 ## Features
-Our model was able to predict the 44 characters in the ASL with a prediction accuracy >95%.
+Our model was able to predict the 6 classes of gestures with a prediction accuracy of over 98%.

 Features that can be added:
 * Deploy the project on cloud and create an API for using it.